The saloon dining car 10 242 has experienced around 50 years of German history first-hand like hardly any other rail vehicle.

 Between 1934 and 1943, the German government ordered a total of 26 so-called "official cars with special equipment".
 All of them were exclusively available to the top leadership of the Third Reich.
 The contract for the interior design of the few actual saloon cars was usually awarded to the well-known “Vereinigte Werkstätten für Kunst und Handwerk” in Munich.

 In 1937, the Deutsche Reichsbahn put the saloon dining car, type “Salon R4ü-37”, with the number "10 242 Berlin" into service.
-Until 1941, the saloon car served the Reichskanzler and self-proclaimed "Führer" Adolf Hitler as his personal dining car.
+Until 1941, the saloon car served the escort team of the Reichskanzler and self-proclaimed "Führer" Adolf Hitler as dining car.

 After the end of the war, the 10 242 was used by the high commissioner of the British occupation zone and received a modified interior with a sleeping compartment and a bathroom in 1946.